 - Keep your shutter speed between 6-12 seconds.

 You will have to adjust according to light conditions.
 If the auroras are brighter, you will be able to get away with a lower ISO.
-If they are weaker, you may have to increase your ISO to 800-1600.
+If they are weaker, you may have to increase your ISO to 800-3200.
 In my experience, anything higher than 800 and you’re going to start getting “fake stars” due to camera sensor noise.
+That said, there are some incredible tools out there to remove ISO noise after the fact.
+I personally use Topaz Denoise for images that have a lot of sensor noise.

 The lower the shutter speed, the more you are going to see the lights dance in your photos (i.e. 8 second exposure).
 The higher the shutter speed, you will see more of a northern lights blur (i.e. 15-30 seconds).
 Note: Sometimes the blur effect can be cool as well and is the only viable option in a weakened geomagnetic storm.
 The following image is a good example of that...